JoelSanchez/tuenti-challenge-7/README.md

 Number 11 is a disaster and did not pass the test case, please don't look at it.
 This is actually solved by using [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and a [hypergraph](https://en.wikipedia.org/wiki/Hypergraph), as said by Tuenti's engineering team.

-## Usage

-FIXME

-## License

-Copyright © 2017 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.